jhjguxin/code-style-guide/ruby-style-guide.en.md

 ## Misc

 * Write `ruby -w` safe code.
 * Avoid hashes as optional parameters.
 Does the method do too much?
+(Object initializers are exceptions for this rule).
 * Avoid methods longer than 10 LOC (lines of code).
 Ideally, most methods will be shorter than 5 LOC.
 Empty lines do not contribute to the relevant LOC.
 * Avoid parameter lists longer than three or four parameters.
-* If you really have to, add "global" methods to Kernel and make them private.
+* If you really need "global" methods, add them to Kernel and make them private.
-* Use class instance variables instead of global variables.
+* Use module instance variables instead of global variables.

     ```Ruby
-    #bad
+    # bad
     $foo_bar = 1

     #good
-    class Foo
+    module Foo
       class << self
         attr_accessor :bar
       end